-While India has many investment options, we can’t stress enough on how much clearing off your debt matters!
+While India has many investment options, we can’t stress enough how much clearing off your debt matters!

 In India, credit card debt is rising at an exponential rate.
-As of May 2016, the total credit card debt incurred by Indians was 42,100 crore, compared to 27,000 crore during the great recession of 2008.
+As of May 2016, the total credit card debt incurred by Indians was 42,100 crore, compared to 27,000 crores during the great recession of 2008.

 If you have an outstanding credit card debt, it is wise to take stock of the situation and plan of paying off the principal amount as quickly as you can.
-You can also convert this into a personal loan to prevent from paying too much interest.
+You can also convert this into a personal loan to prevent you from paying too much interest.

-These are easier to manage than credit card debt which has a rate of 36 to 48 percent a year.
+These are easier to manage than credit card debt which has a rate of 36 to 48 per cent a year.
 But they still need to be paid off.
 To make the most of your investment, make sure your debt is taken care of.